tesujimath/limabean/README.md

 ## Plugins

-Lima does not support externally provided plugins.
+Lima does not (yet) support externally provided plugins.
 The intention is that all desired behaviour may be implemented by the end user in Clojure.
 It remains to be seen whether auto-loading of Clojure plugins will be a useful feature.

 That said, there are a handful of internal plugins, as follows.